Penne Alfredo with Bacon and Broccoli

 My life changed for the better the moment I licked that luscious cheese sauce off of that soft, pillowy breadstick.

-Not only did I hate making that recipe, it wasn’t even that great.
+Not only did I hate making that recipe, but it also wasn’t even that great.
 Certainly not worth the long list of ingredients and 30 minutes spent standing over a hot stove.

 I pretty much gave up on Alfredo sauce that day.
 Until, that is, I realized that cooking was fun and that I was pretty good at it.
 Then I made the simplest, most delicious Alfredo sauce around.